kandiralana/CodeClauseInternship_WebScraper/README.md

 ## Disclaimer

-This script is designed to work with the specific HTML structure of the Global News website as of the last knowledge update in January 2022.
+This script is designed to work with the specific HTML structure of the Global News website as of the last knowledge update in February 2024.
 Any changes to the website structure may require modifications to the code for proper functionality.
 Use responsibly and in accordance with the website's terms of service.